mukaiizawa/Paren/man/man3/built-in-p.md

     (built-in?
 X)

 # DESCRIPTION
-The word built-in operator means special operater or built-in function.
+The function `built-in?` determine if the argument is built-in operator.

 # RETURN VALUE
 Returns whether the `X` is a built-in operater.